horizontalsystems/blockchain-crypto-guides/guides/fundamentals/en/2-wallets-basics.md

 >**5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF**

-Revealing the cryptographic key to someone or loosing it essentially means loosing access to the crypto it controls.
+Revealing the cryptographic key to someone or losing it essentially means losing access to the crypto it controls.
 Note that it's impossible for someone (even the most powerful computer) to guess that key, even if it tries to do it over a billion years.

-It was not uncommon to see people loosing key to their Bitcoins in the early days.
+It was not uncommon to see people losing key to their Bitcoins in the early days.
 As a result a lot of Bitcoins (maybe 10-15%) ended up dormant this way.
 The Bitcoins are still out there, but the cryptographic key controlling these Bitcoins is lost.

 In practical terms, the private key can be thought of as a secure alternative to traditional username and password authentication method but without the means to recover if lost.